RainingSea/cese/project/website/QuickSearch/ce/ce_0/prd.md

    - The system shall provide an 'Add to Reading List' button on the Book Details Page that allows users to add books to their personal reading list.

 7. **Manage Reading List**
-   - The system shall provide a dedicated Reading List Page where users can view and manage their personal reading list.
+   - The system shall provide a dedicated Reading List Page where users can view and manage their reading list.

 8. **User Logout**
    - The system shall allow users to log out of their account, returning them to the Login Page.